stuartellis/multiform/README.md

 ## Setup

 This project includes the configuration for a Development Container.
-The Development Container provides all of the dependencies that the project requires.
+The Development Container provides a development environment with all of the dependencies that the project requires.

 To use the development container with Visual Studio Code: